thomas-morrisey/webcrawl/README.md

 crawler.sh

-A LinkedIn webcrawler is presented that characterizes entities via n-grams.
+A LinkedIn webcrawler that characterizes entities via n-grams.

 a.
 The crawl is initiated by search terms entered through easygui.